 As the landscape of injectable options expand and grow, injection techniques also continue to evolve.
 The key to a beautiful, natural-looking facial improvement is choosing a qualified expert injector.
 A good injector will consider the overall shape of each individual patient’s face and aim to provide balance and harmony using fillers and neurotoxins.
+A great injector will look at each patient and also discuss their goals, what they used to look like, find out the features that they want to restore and create a treatment plan that meets their objectives.

 To get the scoop on the latest injection techniques, we spoke to West Palm Beach dermatologist Kenneth R. Beer, MD, who has conducted numerous clinical trials on the various injectable products out on the market and serves as a mentor and trainer for other expert injectors.